nlee777/datamodels/ims.md

 Info on IBM Information Management System (IMS) can be found at https://www.ibm.com/products/ims.
-It is a hierarchical database management system that follows a hierarchical data model and is designed for client-server deployment.
+It is a commercial database management system that follows a hierarchical data model and is designed for client-server deployment.
 Java and Python can access IMS using JDBC and ODBC drivers.